espressif/esp-hosted/docs/Linux_based_host/Linux_based_readme.md

 ```

 #### 1.3.2 Setup Validation
-Once everything is setup and and host software and ESP firmware are loaded
+Once everything is setup and host software and ESP firmware are loaded
 * Verify that `ethsta0` and `ethap0` interfaces are seen on host using following command.
 	```sh
 	$ ifconfig -a